torvalds/linux/Documentation/i2c/smbus-protocol.rst

 I2C Block Transactions
 ======================

-The following I2C block transactions are supported by the SMBus layer and are described here for completeness.
-They are *NOT* defined by the SMBus specification.
+The following I2C block transactions are similar to the SMBus Block Read and Write operations, except these do not have a Count byte.
+They are supported by the SMBus layer and are described here for completeness, but they are *NOT* defined by the SMBus specification.

 I2C block transactions do not limit the number of bytes transferred but the SMBus layer places a limit of 32 bytes.